DavidLee8two7/React-redux/README.md

 ## `Description`

 A YouTube app that can regulate the search result.
+You need to write your own logic for the regulation.